 In a typical scenario, healthy dentition is characterized by the perfect alignment of the lower primary or permanent teeth and the ideal alignment of the upper primary or permanent teeth.
 This is also referred to as your “bite.”
 It’s no wonder that people with straight teeth are happier.
 Having a healthy dentition looks nicer and makes chewing and speaking easier.
 Let’s examine what a healthy bite looks like in the lower jaw.

 Imagine looking down at your lower teeth from above.
 This is called the “dental arch view.”
 The teeth are not rotated, every tooth touches each other, and there is no interdental space (gaps) between them.

 In a normal bite, the upper teeth rest a little outside the lower teeth at the front and back and on both sides of the mouth.
-If the teeth are not aligned properly, then you have a bad bite, also called a malocclusion.
+If the teeth are not aligned properly, you have a bad bite called a malocclusion.

 - Crowded teeth

 - Open bite

-When you there is not enough space in your jaw for your all of your teeth to fit then we have dental crowding.
-Without enough space your teeth bunch up, overlap and twist, being forced to the front or the back.
+We have dental crowding when there is not enough space in your jaw for all of your teeth to fit.
+Without enough space, your teeth bunch up, overlap and twist, being forced to the front or the back.

 Dental crowding makes it difficult to brush and floss.
-Plaque, tartar, and bacteria begin to build up, increasing the risk of gum disease and tooth decay.
+Plaque, tartar, and bacteria build-up, increasing the risk of gum disease and tooth decay.
 Misaligned teeth can also impact one’s self-confidence.

-To determine if you have a crossbite, close your mouth, focus on where your teeth are resting.
-If some of your upper teeth are resting inside your lower teeth, then you may have a crossbite.
+To determine if you have a crossbite, close your mouth, and focus on where your teeth are resting.
+If some of your upper teeth are resting inside your lower teeth, you may have a crossbite.